Cannabis Offences and Penalties in South Australia

 Cannabis Offences Lawyers

-Facing cannabis charges in South Australia can have serious consequences.
-Whether you have been caught with a few grams or accused of large-scale cultivation, understanding your rights and the law is essential.
+Getting charged with a cannabis offence in South Australia can have serious consequences.
+Whether you have been caught with a few grams or accused of large-scale cultivation or trafficking of cannabis, understanding your rights and cannabis laws is essential.

 Cannabis remains illegal in South Australia and is a controlled substance for the purposes of the Controlled Substances Act 1984 (SA) and the Controlled Substances (Controlled Drugs, Precursors and Plants) Regulations 2014.